 Hopegrown Productions is a Montreal-based theatre company, founded in Fall 2012 by Miriam Cummings, Lindsey Huebner and Samantha Megarry.
 We are committed to staging relevant stories featuring dynamic female characters.

-In 2013, Hopegrown’s debut production Around Miss Julie by Harry Standjofksi completed an ambitious 6-city tour, including the Edinburgh Festival Fringe.
-Exciting things to come in 2014!
-Check back in January!
+We are proud to present LOTUS as part of the 2014 Montreal Fringe!
+In 2013, Hopegrown's debut production Around Miss Julie by Harry Standjofksi completed an ambitious 6-city tour, including the Edinburgh Festival Fringe.

 Director: Bryan Doubt